-Mystic Beach is only a two kilometre hike from the China Beach Trailhead and about a 30 minute drive north of Sooke via Highway 14.
+Mystic Beach is only a 2 km hike from the China Beach Trailhead and about a 30 minute drive north of Sooke via Highway 14.
 It’s a super popular place for families and young people who want to have fun and hang out on a beautiful beach.

 You can also camp on it though you’ll have to pay $10/night/person to do that.
 Take a picnic and make a day of it by the ocean.
 It’s one of the prettiest beaches I’ve seen on Vancouver Island.
 And the hike getting to it is easy and includes a suspension bridge.

 If you entertain thoughts about hiking the Juan de Fuca Trail that starts/ends near Mystic Beach read A 4 Day Hiking Trip on the Juan de Fuca Trail.

 Just a few minutes’ drive from downtown Sooke via Whiffen Spit Road is Whiffen Spit Park.
 It’s an easy, beautiful walk to the end of the spit with the wild Juan de Fuca Strait on one side of the spit and the calm waters of the Sooke Basin on the other.

 It’s a great park to visit no matter what your age.
 Benches on the path beckon you to sit and enjoy the views.

 Hike a section of the Juan de Fuca Trail

 The Juan de Fuca Strait runs from Botanical Beach near Port Renfrew to China Beach with access points at Parkinson Creek and Sombrio Beach.